-Outsourcing to China comes with several benefits and manageable risks
+Contract Manufacturing in China - Outsourcing to China comes with several benefits but you have to manage risks carefully.

 Whether you are an entrepreneur or an established company, contract manufacturing in China comes with its benefits and risks.
 In this blog, we address the pros and cons of outsourcing to China.

 Your products get to the market fast: Setting up a factory or expanding production capacity takes time.
 If you are an entrepreneur with a new product in mind and you know there is a demand for it thanks to market research, manufacturing your product in China will allow you to take it to the market quickly before anyone else has the same idea as you.

 Similarly, if you are a large company looking to enter new markets with a hugely successful product, contract manufacturing in China is ideal for you.
 It will allow you to introduce your product to new markets before anyone else can and you’ll be able to do this without disrupting your existing (possibly in-house) manufacturing that caters to your current customers.